XINZHEYU/Socket-Programming/README.md

 Description of my code and development environment

-My code is written in C and I develop my project in Xcode.
-In the server, I use select function to listen to connection request and receive message from each connected socket.
+In my program, server can listen to connection request and receive message from each connected socket.
 When server receive connect request, it creates a new thread to handle the login authentication, and the main thread go on to listen to other connected sockets.
 When receive a new message from client, server judge the command and call specific function to execute that command.

 Instructions on how to run my code